romulocrp/seazone_challenge/README.md

 All these questions should be answered and delivered as a GitHub repository link and a PDF with the required analysis.

+## Datasets
+All datasets provided by recriuters for the challenge, column information is inside the folder.

 ## Notebook
 In this file is all analysis made for the challenge, it is a more didatic way to explain all code used to answer all question and provide deep analysis on the matter.